florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 ### Building Stylesheets

 Finally I have reached a point where we can talk about building the stylesheets, that is, compiling Sass into CSS code.
-To actually compile Sass I use [gulp-sass](https://github.com/dlmanning/gulp-sass) and the Node.js port of Sass (because it's faster).
+To actually compile Sass I use [gulp-sass](https://github.com/dlmanning/gulp-sass) and the Node.js port of Sass (it's faster).

 <pre><code class="shell">$ npm install --save-dev gulp-sass</code></pre>